gvwilson/thirdbit/_posts/2019/04/2019-04-10-what-docs-and-when.md

 -   A *cheatsheet* is a one-page reference guide that opens with an introduction and includes a bit of cookbook material as well.
--   An *explanation* can be either a tutorial that isn't accompanied by any exercises ("here's how callbacks work in JavaScript") or an introspective essay ("here's the thinking that led me to decide to use callbacks for this part of the program").
+-   An *explanation* can be either a tutorial that isn't accompanied by any exercises ("here's how callbacks work in JavaScript") or an introspective essay
+    ("here's what led me to decide to use callbacks for this part of the program").
     Explanations are often presented as blog posts or conference talks.
 -   Similarly, a *knuth*
     (more often called a "computational notebook" or "literate program",